Our rating(4.2/5)

 Online and self-serve ordering

-But Square also offers a free online ordering page for customers to order from.
+All Square merchants can mark POS transactions as eat-in, takeaway, delivery and pickup to distinguish transactions in the system.
+But Square also offers a free online page for customers to order from.
 This can be for click and collect (pickup) and takeaway deliveries, or self-serve orders within restaurant premises.

 Card payments and hardware

-Photo: Square
+Photo: MobileTransaction

 The classy-looking Square Register is a complete countertop setup (minus a receipt printer and cash drawer).
 It has a touchscreen interface for the POS software and touchscreen card terminal facing the customer.
 You just need WiFi and then you’re good to go with that.